Son launches campaign to fulfill his dying father's wish of attending Super Bowl

 Lisa said classmates of Sarah’s from her high school, friends of Steven’s from the Naval Academy and friends from his childhood are among those that have reached out to offer support.

 “He’s even had a childhood friend that flew out — that he hadn’t seen in years — just to take us to lunch, he and his wife.
-Because he had told his kids how much over the years about Steven Skinner, the big guy in high school he played basketball with, and how much he meant to his growing up,” Lisa said.
+Because he had told his kids how much over the years about Steven Skinner, the big guy in high school he played basketball with, and how much he meant to his growing up.”

 Despite the hardships the Skinner family has experienced since December 2017, Lisa believes some good has come from it.